hendrikschilling/FASP/README.md

 **approved**<br>
 Checking the approved checkbox will mark a patch as manually "approved" which means the tracer will consider mesh corners coming from such a patch as good without checking for other patches.
 So it is important that such a patch is error free (which is not necessary when creating a mask to only remove a problem area without checking "approved").
 So the whole patch needs to be checked or potentially problematic areas need to be masked out generously, as any error in an approved patch will translate 1:1 to an error in the final trace.
 For this reason this feature was used sparingly for the submission and only used where otherwise the trace would not continue at all.
-If a whole patch needs to be checke the following process was used:
+If a whole patch needs to be checked the following process was used:

 - ctrl-click on a point in the area that shall be "correct".
-- follow along the two segment slices and place blue POIs every at an interval whereever you are sure the trace follows the correct sheet.
+- follow along the two segment slices and place blue POIs every at an interval wherever you are sure the trace follows the correct sheet.
 - place red POIs where errors occur this process will place a "cross" of two lines which show the good/bad areas of the patch
-- ctrl-click to focus on a point on/between blue points to genrate a second line, this way a whole grid of points is genrated
+- ctrl-click to focus on a point on/between blue points to generate a second line, this way a whole grid of points is generated
 - use this grid as orientation to create a mask in GIMP

 This process could take anywhere from 5-30minutes, therefor it was used very sparingly for the submission (6 times) and not to generate a large approved patch but just to bridge a bad spot, areas that weren't necessary to bridge a gap were simply not checked and masked out to save time.